Humanity’s growth and success over the last few thousand years is arguably due

 Bosch BME AI-Studio tools: desktop software for training specific algorithms, mobile app

-for testing & labelling and server software for deploying it to sensor
+for testing and labelling and server software for deploying it to sensor

 networks in the field.
 For example, in a drone or rover application, the